ianstrang2/berkoTNF/docs/SPEC_in_out_functionality_plan.md

 Optional enhancements that could be added in future releases:

-- Manual "Send last-call now" button in Match Control Centre
+- Manual "Send last-call" button in Match Control Centre
 - Admin test push notification endpoint for QA
 - Advanced tier assignment based on player power ratings
 - Enhanced activity feed with filtering and search